Hello my dear happiness nerds, welcome back!

 The short answer: So many things that have to write multiple posts on it and still be very selective about what I cover.
 Also: Some of the insights I didn’t newly learn from Cyberpunk but was merely reminded of.
 Still, quite the feat.

 For those of you who don’t know: Cyberpunk 2077 is a sci-fi video game set in a futuristic dystopia.
-You slip into the role of the mercenary “V” who tries to survive and thrive in a mega-city ruled by mega-corporations, vanity, and violence.
-So yeah, not exactly the place one might expect insights into happiness.
+You slip into the role of the mercenary “V” who tries to survive and thrive in a mega-city ruled by mega-corporations, shaped by greed, vanity, and violence.
+So yeah, not exactly the place where one might expect insights into happiness.

 But it’s actually not that surprising if you think about it.
 Game designers are experts in creating fun, interesting, challenging, and beautiful worlds which speak to our instincts, wants, and emotions.
 Hence, while watching ourselves play in these virtual worlds we get to know ourselves better regarding the real world, too.